Spotlight: Flóra Carlile-Kovács, Felt Artist & Designer

 Do you sell your work?
 If so, where can people find it?

 I have my wearable art in the Iparos Gallery in Prague, and in the Earthenworks galleries in Port Townsend and La Conner.
-I do a few art shows (will be posted on my events pages), but it is best to contact me directly through my website.
+I just got an order from the Real Mother Goose from the Portland Airport.
+In addition, I do a few art shows (will be posted on my events pages), but it is best to contact me directly through my website.

 How did your Felt Tours to Hungary get started?
 Can you share some of the highlights and tell us how we can tag along?

 In the fall of 2014 I was teaching a felted jewelry class at the Pacific Northwest Art School in Coupeville, WA.
 The project was small; the 12 students and I sat around a large table, and once we constructed the jewelry, we began to full the felt, which can be a meditative part of the process.
 Soon the group started chatting about their favorite hobbies, traveling and felting.
-One student asked, why don’t I organize a felt tour to Hungary where they can learn more of this ancient craft, but they can also travel around in this wonderful country that bears that weird language?
+One student asked, why don’t I organize a felt tour to Hungary where they can learn more of this ancient craft, but they can also travel around in that country with the weird language?

 The idea became very popular, and six of the students promised that if I ever organized a tour, they would join me.